Mylittleswift/awesome-ios/README.md

  * [Once](https://github.com/luoxiu/Once) - Minimalist library to manage one-off operations.
  * [ZamzamKit](https://github.com/ZamzamInc/ZamzamKit) - A collection of micro utilities and extensions for Standard Library, Foundation and UIKit.

-## User Consent
-* [SmartlookConsentSDK](https://github.com/smartlook/ios-consent-sdk) - Open source SDK which provides a configurable control panel where user can select their privacy options and store the user preferences for the app.

 ## Walkthrough / Intro / Tutorial
 * [Onboard](https://github.com/mamaral/Onboard) - Easily create a beautiful and engaging onboarding experience with only a few lines of code.